 1. Emergent Layer

 The first layer of a tropical rainforest from the top is called the emergent layer.
 The emergent layer consists of towering trees (basically taller than most trees in the forest) that protrude out of the rest of the plants in the area.
 The average height is about 70-100m from the ground level.

-- It can be inferred that trees found in the emergent layer tend to experience the extremes of environmental condition.
+- It can be inferred that trees found in the emergent layer tend to experience the extremes of environmental conditions.
 Being at the top means they receive direct heat from the sun, causing them to dry out constantly.
 Rains and winds also tend to strain them out.
 Fluctuations in temperature, from high temperatures during the day to extremely cold ones at night, also torn them down.

 - To adapt to these said conditions, trees develop small yet very tough leaves coated with thick wax that can help withstand them.
 Meanwhile, to grow in the emergent layer, plants and animals should adapt to the bright sun rays and yet strong winds.

 - Another adaptation exhibited by animals living in the emergent layer is their small sizes.
 Many branches in the tree canopy are thin and cannot support heavy weights; therefore, animals that live there are usually the flying and the gliding ones.

 Animals in Emergent Layer

 Common animals in emergent layer are birds (such as Harpy Eagles, Scarlet Macaw, etc.) bats, some insects, pygmy gliders, rainforest monkeys (such as capuchin monkeys, squirrel monkeys, etc.) and morpho butterflies (blue colored ones).

 The trees found in this layer take huge advantages of the heights they are in.
 Because they are in the most openly spaced area in the forests, these trees tend to spread their leaves out to get sunlight as much as possible.

 2. Canopy Layer

 The next layer is the canopy layer, which is known to contain the majority (about 60 to 90%) of living species in the whole rainforest.
 The canopy layer, which is about 100 feet above the ground, contains overlapping tall trees that act as a roof over the rest of the organisms below them.